fredrik-johansson/ICMS2016/README.md

 An *extended abstract* will appear on the permanent conference web page (see below) as soon as accepted.
 It will also appear on the proceedings that will be distributed during the meeting.

-A ***journal special issue*** consisting of full papers will be organized immediately after the meeting.

 ## Submission Guidelines

 If you would like to give a talk at ICMS, you need to submit first a short abstract and then later an extended abstract.
 See the guideline for the details.